 How We Are Organized

 The Corning Joint Fire District is organized according to administrative and line functions.
 Administrative operations are managed by the fire commission.
-Responsibility for emergency response operations lies with the Fire Chief, his two Deputy Chiefs, six Station Assistant Chiefs, three Captains and three Lieutenants Working closely together, the fire commissioners and line officers establish operational priorities and goals, develop implementation plans, create and manage budgets, train members to become proficient in their expected duties and ensure compliance with OSHA and other regulatory requirement.
+Responsibility for emergency response operation lies with the District Fire Chief, Deputy Chief, and three District Assistant Chiefs and a team of several assigned Captains and Lieutenants.
+Working closely together, the fire commissioners and line officers establish operational priorities and goals, develop implementation plans, create and manage budgets, train members to become proficient in their expected duties and ensure compliance with OSHA and other regulatory requirement.

 Our organization operates under a ‘chain of command.’
 This chain of command is very important in that it provides clear direction, lines of communications, and accountability for everyone involved in the chain.
 On an incident scene, the chain of command helps clarify areas of responsibility and accountability for conducting efficient operations and ensuring the personal safety of every individual working within the incident command system.
 A key element of this system is that each level only reports to one supervisor.
 Firefighters report to a Captain.
 Captains report to the Assistant Chiefs and they, in turn, report to the Deputy Chiefs who report to the District Chief.